Inte Gloerich

 Major themes across my work

 I investigate the imaginaries around technology by analysing the discourse in start-up culture, the arts, and popular expressions such as memes.
 I am interested in understanding the kind of world views and power dynamics these imaginaries perform.
 What problems are highlighted, and what elements are left out of view through new technologized renderings of the world?
+I am particularly interested in the way technology culture is embedded in, reinforces, or agitates against dominant economic, social, and political dynamics.
 Right now, blockchain culture is the central focus of my PhD project.

-In my analysis of technology culture, money, and finance, I use critical concepts from intersectional feminist and media theory that expose power structures and ideological framings.
-As part of the Feminist Economies Collective, I explore the possibilities of using feminist economic theory as a guiding light to think about economic alternatives and exploring possible future ways of living together.
+In my analysis of technology culture, imaginaries, and economic systems, I use critical concepts from feminist, decolonial, ecological, and critical media theory that expose power structures and ideological framings.
+As part of the Feminist Economies Collective, I explore the possibilities of using intersectional feminist economic theory as a guiding light to think about economic alternatives and exploring possible future ways of living together.

 Keywords: socio-technical imaginaries, technology culture, performativity, feminist economics, media studies, cultural analysis.